aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Purvu malu ar kokiem garums analīzes šūnā (1 ha)

-**Procedure:** First, values from 620 to 700 from [Landscape classification](#Ch05.03) are coded as 0 and everything else as NA.
+**Procedure:** First, values from 620 to 700 from [Landscape classification](#Ch05.03) are coded as 0, and all other values as NA.
 Then bog and transitional mire layers from [EDI](#Ch04.17) are reclassified to presence-only (value 1) and combined.
-Then, bog-and-mire layer (1=presence) is covered over tree layer (presence=0) and written to file (matching the input).
-Finally, with the function `egvtools::landscape_function()` total edge between the two classes is calculated.
+Then, bog-and-mire layer (1 = presence) is covered over tree layer (presence = 0) and written to file (matching the input).
+Then, with the function `egvtools::landscape_function()` total edge between the two classes is calculated.
 During calculation of landscape metric, inverse distance weighted (power = 2) gap filling on the output is initialized to ensure no missing values